vagrawal/gsoc-progress/vagrawal/progress.md

 # 16 June

 I ran the code with all the data as training with maximum length 50 at start before running till 150.
 The sharp peak is where I changed the dataset.
 It can completely learn(by overfitting) the smaller dataset.
 At least the model seems to be working.

 ![Iter2](images/iter-2.png)

 Try to modularize codebase and make script based interface.
 Still not working.

+# 18 - 19 June

+Add proper strides in the encoding layer, and changed many small things.
+Also, the script is fully working now.
+Using script is more natural as I can just tweak the parameters by command line.
+Also, I did many other experiments and I could get around 35% WER and 10% CER in the evaluation set.
+I had not got a plot as there were many workarounds just to run the code.
+This is now fixed and I could now get plot for both training and validation data separately.
+I can attach the latest results by tomorrow.